Noma (restaurant): History

 Noma's original location was at Strandgade 93, in an old warehouse on the waterfront of the Inner Harbour in the Christianshavn neighbourhood in central Copenhagen.

 The building is situated by the Greenlandic Trading Square, which for 200 years was a centre for trade to and from the Faroe Islands, Finnmark, Iceland, and in particular, Greenland.
 Dry fish, salted herring, whale oil and skins are among the goods that were stored in and around the warehouse before being sold off to European markets.

 In 2003, the warehouse was turned into North Atlantic House, a centre for the art and culture of the North Atlantic region.
 Noma was opened at the same time by René Redzepi and Claus Meyer.
 The restaurant's interior was designed by Space Copenhagen.

 Between 12 and 16 February 2013, 63 of 435 diners became ill after eating at Noma, according to a Danish Food Administration report.
 The symptoms were attributed to norovirus, which was believed to have been unintentionally spread by an infected kitchen employee.

 Redzepi planned to close Noma after 31 December 2016 and reopen it in 2017 as an urban farm near Copenhagen.

 Noma reopened on 15 February 2018 after a year hiatus.
 The restaurant itself also moved from its previous Strandgade location, now housing Restaurant Barr, to its current location at Refshalevej 96.

 In May 2020, during the COVID-19 crisis, Noma re-opened as a wine and burger bar, with takeaway options.
 It is sometimes referred to as "Noma 3.0" by the food media.
 Redzepi planned to keep this open for at least a part of the summer 2020.

-In 2021, Noma won first place on the World's Best Restaurant 2021 list.
+In January 2023, Redzepi announced that Noma would end traditional restaurant service at the end of 2024, citing the financial and emotional toll of the fine-dining model.
+The restaurant would instead become a food innovation lab focused on developing new products and techniques, while continuing to host periodic pop-up residencies.
+Noma's final period of regular dinner service was a 10-week residency in Kyoto, Japan, ending on 18 December 2024.

-Noma is expected to close at the end of 2024 and transform into a test kitchen, Noma Projects, for online ordering.
-The dining rooms will occasionally be open as a pop-up restaurant.
+In March 2026, through interviews of 35 previous employees, The New York Times published an exposé claiming that Redzepi physically abused his subordinates.
+Redzepi resigned later that month, stating that "an apology is not enough; I take responsibility for my own actions".